kubernetes/community/elections/steering/2022/templates/election-templates.md

 ## New Voting System

 This is the second year we will be using Elekto[5] for the Kubernetes Steering elections.
 Elekto was commissioned as an internship project for us by the CNCF.
 You'll find it has a much more modern UI, and does not rely on email at all to enable voting.
 It uses GitHub authentication so all we need to know is your GitHub username.
-If you log in to Elekto at https://elections.k8s.io/app/elections/2022, you can also directly check your eligibility if you don't want to search through the YAML file linked above.
+If you log in to Elekto at https://elections.k8s.io/app/elections/2022, you can also directly check your eligibility to vote if you don't want to search through the YAML file linked above.

 ## Schedule